 Documentation also lends itself to standardization, because a standard that does not account for all needs and system design requirements will quickly have exceptions.
 Performance information is also crucial during a move toward shared infrastructure and cloud-based applications.
 A year or more of historical performance data, as high-resolution as is practical, can be helpful to determine capacity needs and system sizing.

 4. Get on the path to virtualization

-The move toward shared computing models and cloud-based computing continues that trend and increases the reliance on networks, which usually drives up bandwidth needs.
-The dialogue started among your virtualization administrators, storage administrators and network administrators as a result of planning for virtualization will become crucial as you advance into the cloud, especially when planning to serve remote offices and mobile users.
+Likewise, virtualization is usually quite disruptive to data center networks; at the very least, it can turn static traffic patterns into dynamic ones.
+The move toward shared and cloud-based computing continues that trend and increases the reliance on networks, which usually drives up bandwidth needs.
+The dialogue that started among your virtualization, storage and network administrators as a result of virtualization will become crucial as you advance into the cloud, especially if you plan to serve remote offices and mobile users.

 5. Realize that standardization and automation go hand in hand